himmAllRight/himmAllRight-source/content/post/emacs-update-evil-usepackage.md

 going back to a stock emacs configuration may tone down the complexity, and increase stability.
 I started to build a *new* configuration based around `Evil`.
-During setup, I was happily surpised to learn that the `Ctrl-z` option to switch back to Emacs-mode was a default `Evil` behavior... so I still have the best of both worlds!
+During setup, I was happily surprised to learn that the `Ctrl-z` option to switch back to Emacs-mode was a default `Evil` behavior... so I still have the best of both worlds!